chrisnielsen/chrisnielsen.github.io/_paper_reviews/math-test2.md

 Another way to interpret the min/max operations is to think about finding the saddle point of a function.
 Finding the saddle point is equivalent to finding the min/max solution for a set of variables.

+This is a test.

+This is a test.

 #### Here is a proof that for any function$$f\left( {x,y} \right)$$we have $$\mathop {\max }\limits_y \mathop {\min }\limits_x f\left( {x,y} \right) \le \mathop {\min }\limits_x \mathop {\max }\limits_y f\left( {x,y} \right)$$